Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 The current version of PowerModelsACDC is 0.3.0 and is compatible with PowerModels v0.15.3, InfrastrucureModels v0.4.3

 !!!
-Importany
+Important
-    Versions from 0.3.1 are hosted from https://github.com/Electa-Git/PowerModelsACDC.jl/ This is a research-grade optimization package.
+Versions from 0.3.1 are hosted from https://github.com/Electa-Git/PowerModelsACDC.jl/.
+This is a research-grade optimization package.

 ## Special Thanks To